TadDiDio/TadDiDio.github.io/_posts/2025-02-25-event-system.md

 There is still one additional problem with the system as described at this point.
 If an object is created after the program starts, a very common action, it may need data that is sourced from another subsystem immediately.
 However, the system makes no guarentees about when events will fire, so that object may not see an update for a long time.
 To remedy this, I've implemented caching into the event system.
 All global events that pass data will cache the most recent data sent, so that late spawning objects can query the system immediately.

-A last thing I want to mention about this system is that I enforce maintainable habits by only allowing a single, generic parameter to pass through.
+Another thing I want to mention about this system is that I enforce maintainable habits by only allowing a single, generic parameter to pass through.
 This means that if a developer wants to pass more than one piece of information through an event, they should make their own data type to encapsulate and convey what each parameter means.
 For example:

 ```C#
 // This is confusing